Psychology of colour.

 Different personal preferences, experiences, upbringing, cultural differences, and context often blur the effect individual colors have on each and every one of us.

-I still feel we have lots to learn and consider if we accept that everyone perceives colours differently, but you can still target the majority and make an impact.
+I still feel we have lots to learn and consider if we accept that everyone perceives colours differently.
+You can still target the majority and make an impact.

 First let’s address branding, which is one of the more important issues relating to colour perception and the area where many articles on this subject run into problems.